 The formula here is simple:

 Value Promised = Value Delivered = Higher NPS/Adoption/Retention

 Driving the engagement with an enterprise customer from 'value promised' in the pre-sales stage to "value delivered" on the first go-live is a common leading indicator of NPS, product adoption, and retention.

-But tracking the ‘value promised’ vs ‘current status of value delivered’ is challenging as it requires Sales, Pre-Sales, Implementation, Customer Success, and Product Management teams (working in multiple ‘team specific’ tools/excel/word) to track multi-dimensional data including:
+But tracking the 'value promised' vs. 'current status of value delivered' is challenging.
+Monitoring the progress requires Sales, Pre-Sales, Implementation, Customer Success, and Product Management teams (working in multiple 'team specific' tools/Excel/Word) to track multi-dimensional data, including:

-Now, when we talk about value delivery & the issues with value delivery, we should also be looking at some of the metrics that matter the most in B2B SaaS companies.
+Now, when we talk about value delivery & the issues with value delivery, we should also look at some of the metrics that matter the most in B2B SaaS companies.

 The CAC calculates how much you spend on sales, marketing, and other related expenses to bring in a new customer for your product.
 To calculate it, divide the entire sales and marketing expenses for a particular month by the number of new consumers that were attracted during that same time.
 Your CAC (Customer Acquisition Cost) is the resultant number.

 Sometimes it takes years or even months to recoup the cost of acquiring a customer.
 Startups frequently discover that their growth is constrained by the amount they can spend on client acquisition, which makes cash flow challenging during the first few years of operation.

 Most B2B saas companies reinvest in more marketing the quicker their CAC recovers.
 SaaS businesses should try to recoup this expense within a year to be healthy.

 Customer churn is the proportion of consumers who cancel their subscriptions to your product.
 This usually happens when your customers see a huge gap between the value promised during the sales stage and the value being delivered during onboarding.